 Why a Healthy, Burnout-Free Working Environment Matters

 Before we discuss employee burnout prevention methods, let’s address why you should care about applying them.
 As we all know, burnout can have severe effects on an individual.
 From psychological breakdowns, chronic tiredness, lapses in judgment, to high stress and anxiety – these are the results of too much work on one’s shoulders.
+Excessive work-related stress is the underlying cause of 120,000 deaths in the US annually.
 It can be difficult to humanize office coworkers and be mindful of their wellbeing with pressing deadlines, high management standards, and even greater client expectations.
 However, avoiding the topic of employee burnout will only bring the issue to the forefront more quickly.

 According to Tech Jury, only 25% of employers have an active employee engagement strategy in place.
 As a result, 75% of employees willingly leave their jobs due to poor management and lack of consideration for their wellbeing.
 Things can turn for the better at any moment if you start to pay close attention to how your employees respond to new obligations.
 Establishing new engagement strategies and emerging technologies to prevent employee burnout in your company will lead to drastic improvements in your internal culture, such as: